 Convert between tons of TNT and other major units of energy.

-A unit of energy used to describe the magnitude of an explosion, usually of weapons.
+A unit of energy used to describe the size of an explosion, usually of weapons.
 It is equal to the energy released by the explosion of 1 short ton of TNT (trinitrotoluene), exactly 4.184 × 109 joules.
 Usually expressed as kilotons, abbr KT, (1 kiloton = 4.184 terajoules) or megatons, abbr MT (1 megaton = 4.184 petajoules).

 A 1-megaton air-burst bomb blast destroys wood frame buildings five to seven miles from the blast site.
 The extent of the damage is proportional to the cube root of the energy released; a 27-megaton bomb would destroy such buildings fifteen to twenty-one miles away.